 One of the benefits of solution #37 (signalling reduction part) is to reduce signalling load of data collection when the timing to acquire such data is not sensitive (e.g., training a model, or preparing data to handle future requests of analytics IDs).
+This can also be done in a distributed NWDAF (perhaps collocated to an NF).